secretstartups/handbook/customer-success/product-usage-data/index.html.md

 ---
 layout: handbook-page-toc
-title: "Services Usage Data Vision Page"
+title: "Operational Data Vision Page"
-description: "The page outlines the current and planned utilization of services usage data at GitLab, including Product, Sales, Customer Success, and Marketing."
+description: "The page outlines the current and planned utilization of operational data at GitLab, including Product, Sales, Customer Success, and Marketing."
 ---

 ## On this page